jack23247/blog/_posts/2024-05-29-quadrature.md

 If channel A *leads* channel B, the motor is spinning clockwise[^3], and vice versa.
 Note how transitions between states `00` and `11`, and between `10` and `01` are not valid: this can be easily detected by ensuring that only one bit changes at a time.

-[^3]: We may say clockwise, but it really depends on how the sensors are wired.
+[^3]: We may say clockwise, but it really depends on how the sensors are wired, from which side you look at the motor, etc.

-`libpgpio` allows the programmer assign a callback function, which is also referred to as an Interrupt Service Routine (ISR), to an event (i.e. rising, falling or both edges) on a specific GPIO pin.
-The ISR must be registered using either `gpioSetISRFunc()` or [`gpioSetISRFuncEx()`](https://abyz.me.uk/rpi/pigpio/cif.html#gpioSetISRFuncEx): the only difference between them is that the latter allows passing a pointer to an arbitrary data structure that may be updated.
+`libpgpio` allows the programmer to assign a callback function, which is also referred to as an Interrupt Service Routine (ISR), to an event (i.e. rising, falling or both edges) on a specific GPIO pin.
+The ISR must be registered using either `gpioSetISRFunc()` or [`gpioSetISRFuncEx()`](https://abyz.me.uk/rpi/pigpio/cif.html#gpioSetISRFuncEx): the only difference between the two is that the latter allows passing a pointer to an arbitrary data structure that may be updated.
 The following example shows how to register a function as a callback and unregister it when you're done; keep in mind that the callback's prototype must be exactly as shown.
 Specifying a timeout in milliseconds allows the library to abort the execution of an ISR in case it's taking too long.

 ```c
 #include <stdlib.h>